aabccd021/tiny-cookie-session/README.md

 Since the token itself is already a random string with high entropy (unlike a password), we don't need additional processing like salting or peppering.

-Doing SHA-256 for every request might seem like a lot, but it's not any more taxing than doing cookie signing, which is a common practice in web services.
+Performing SHA-256 for every request might seem expensive, but it's no more demanding than cookie signing, which is a common practice in web services.

 ## CSRF Protection

 This library focuses solely on session management and does not implement CSRF protection.
-You should implement CSRF protection for the whole application and before using any functions from this library.
+You should implement CSRF protection for your entire application before using any functions from this library.

 ## Signed Cookies

 This library doesn't sign cookies directly.
-The main benefit of signed cookies is preventing cookie tampering without reaching the storage backend, but this isn't essentially required for this library to work or to provide security.
+The main benefit of signed cookies is preventing cookie tampering without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.

 You can implement cookie signing as an additional layer in your application if desired: